dhanush-404/Cybersecurity-Internship-Task2/README.md

 # Cybersecurity-Internship-Task2

 # OS Security and Hardening – Learning Report

-Dhanush A
-Aspiring Cybersecurity Student

 ## 🎯 Purpose of This Task
 This repository documents my learning and understanding of **Operating System (OS) Security fundamentals**.